Love Island is over for another year - which of the 2019 couples are still together and where are they now?

 Maura coupled up with Tom after first entering the villa on Day 10, later coupling up with Marvin at Casa Amor and then Chris before recoupling with Curtis on Day 46.

-Curtis & Maura remain together and seem pretty loved up as things stand.
+Curtis & Maura remain together and seem pretty loved up as things stand, recently making things official between them.

 Anton Danyluk & Belle Hassan